johans-work/niyanodes/README.md

 Whether you are building a new tree or converting something that already exists, the steps are the same.

+1. Install niya nodes.
-1. Start with a seed and name it what it is.
+2. Start with a seed and name it what it is.
-2. Independent parts make siblings.
+3. Independent parts make siblings.
-3. Dependent parts make children.
+4. Dependent parts make children.
-4. Add documentation and implementation nodes.
+5. Add documentation and implementation nodes.

 ##